-- certificates for subordinate CAs and cross certificates, - certificates for infrastructure purposes certificates (i.e. internal Certum operational device certificates), and - certificates for OCSP response verification.
+- certificates for infrastructure purposes certificates (i.e. internal Certum operational device certificates), and - certificates for OCSP response verification.

 6.2 Private Key Protection and Cryptographic Module Engineering Controls

 Every subscriber, Certum's certification authority operator and the Primary Registration Authority operator generates and stores his/her/its private key employing a credible system preventing from private key loss, revelation, modification or unauthorized access.
 Certification authority (see chapter 6.1.1) generating a key pair on authorized subscriber's demand, has to deliver it securely to the subscriber and notifies the subscriber on rules regarding protection of his/her/its private key (see chapter 6.1.2).